 - Legendary: 120 Experience

-You get the idea that the amount of experience increases exponentially as you level them up.
-Legendary commanders is 50% more expensive compared to Advanced commanders and 16.67% more expensive than Epic commanders.
+You get the idea that the amount of experience increases as you level them up.
+For example, legendary commanders are 50% more expensive than advanced commanders and 16.67% more expensive than Epic commanders.

-Make sure you prioritize careful and plan out the talent builds in advance.
+Make sure you prioritize carefully and plan out the talent builds in advance.

 Talent Trees / Talent Builds

-You can customize your own talent builds for these commanders, but if you want the best of all to maximize damage done, reduce incoming damage, increase your commanders’ skill damage and more.
+You can customize your talent builds for these commanders, but if you want the best of all to maximize damage done, reduce incoming damage, increase your commanders’ skill damage, and more.
 I recommend following our talent builds guide for commanders.

 Here’s a list of probable talent paths you can pick for your commanders:

-All commanders starts with zero talent point at level 1.
-Every time you level up your commanders, they gain 1 talent point.
-However, at 5th and 6th star, the commanders will get 5 and 10 extra talent points respectively.
+All commanders start with zero talent points at level one.
+Every time you level up your commanders, they gain one talent point.
+However, at 5th and 6th star, the commanders will get 5 and 10 extra talent points, respectively.

-As of current, the max amount of talent points that all commanders can get is 74 talent points at level 60.
-You also can reset your commander’s talent tree but the cost of doing so is rare and expensive.
+The max amount of talent points that all commanders can get is 74 talent points at level 60.
+You also can reset your commander’s talent tree, but the cost of doing so is rare and expensive.
 So, make sure you know which talent build you want to use for your commanders.

-However, what are the factors that determine what is played in effect and what’s not?
+However, what are the factors that determine what is in effect and what’s not?

-- The level of commander determines how much troops is allowed on the march.
+- The level of commander determines how many troops are allowed on the march.

-- Level of skills is important that plays an important role in the commander’s combat capabilities.
+- The level of skills is essential and plays a vital role in the commander’s combat capabilities.

-- Stars is important in relation to high level cap and higher skills.
+- Stars are crucial to high-level cap and higher skills.

-- Primary commander’s talent build goes in effect.
+- The primary commander’s talent build goes into effect.

-- The level of commander also determines how much troops they can add to the march.
+- The level of commander also determines how many troops they can add to the march.

-- Level of skills is also important that decides how well they can support the primary commander.
+- The level of skills is also crucial in deciding how well they can support the primary commander.

 - They will activate their active skill after the primary commander uses their active skill.

-- Stars is also important in relation to level cap and skills.
+- Stars are also crucial to level cap and abilities.